metacpan/metacpan-cpan-extracted/distros/G/Genealogy-Wills/README.md

 Creates a Genealogy::Wills object.

+Takes two optionals arguments:
-Takes an optional argument, directory, that is the directory containing wills.sql.
+	directory: that is the directory containing obituaries.sql
+	logger: an object to send log messages to

 ## search